-We entered into a supply and exclusive marketing, sales and distribution agreement with the Russian pharmaceutical company Pharmasyntez in February 2013 (the "Pharmasyntez Agreement").
-The Pharmasyntez Agreement grants Pharmasyntez exclusive license and distribution rights for Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan We may retain some rights to commercialize our product candidates in the U.S. or the EU, if we receive marketing approval for our product candidates in markets which we believe it is possible to access through a focused, specialized field force.
+Because our lead human oncology candidates are still in development, we have not yet established sales, marketing or product distribution capabilities.
+We may retain some rights to commercialize our product candidates in the U.S. or the EU, if we receive marketing approval for our product candidates in markets which we believe it is possible to access through a focused, specialized field force.
 Outside of the U.S. and Europe, we expect to enter into distribution and other marketing arrangements with third parties for any of our product candidates that receive marketing approval.

-Subject to receiving marketing approvals, we expect to commence commercialization activities by either entering into regional or global license and commercialization agreements, or by directly commercializing Paclical ourselves using a targeted sales force to identify key cancer centers to support the launch of the product.
+Subject to receiving marketing approvals, we expect to commence commercialization activities by either entering into regional or global license and commercialization agreements, or by directly commercializing

+Paclical ourselves using a targeted sales force to identify key cancer centers to support the launch of the product.
 These activities could form the basis of a sales and marketing organization that we will use to market our other products as they may receive marketing approval.

+We have entered into a collaboration agreement with the Russian pharmaceutical company Pharmasyntez for the distribution of Paclical in Russia and the CIS, as well as Ukraine, Georgia and Turkmenistan.
 We have entered into a collaboration agreement with Medison for the distribution of Paclical in Israel and Turkey.